 On December 27, 2018, Oregon submitted the amended Statewide Transition Plan, with public comments and their responses, to CMS for review and approval.

 On February 27, 2019, CMS approved Oregon’s Statewide Transition Plan.
-The approval letter and the approved Plan are linked below under the heading “Approved Plan".
+The approval letter and the approved Plan are posted on this page.

 *CMS received copies of all Statewide Stakeholder Meeting Agendas along with the Summary document.
 The Summary is provided on this webpage; if anyone would like a copy of the agendas, they may be requested using either method listed above (see section called "Request for Comments" above).

 Questions and comments